 When you're configuring your HTTP request, there are several fields available to set up - and they change depending on the type of request you're configuring.

-Request name and Access token
+Request name and authentication method

 Headers